armagankaratosun/nextcloud-backup/README.md

 # docker-nextcloud-backup

-A simple Ansible playbook for taking backups of dockerized Nextcloud deployments
+A simple Ansible playbook for taking backups of dockerized Nextcloud deployments.

 # Quickstart